Proactive Pandemic Planning Strategies

 Industry disruption caused by COVID-19 shows businesses need crisis strategies.
 Managed IT solutions deliver remote access and real-time communication.

 A well-crafted risk management strategy accounts for every possible disruption scenario.
 But few, if any, risk managers could have foreseen the impact of the COVID-19 pandemic and shelter-in-place orders across parts of the country.
-Government officials, health agencies, and industry leaders are all pivoting to help hard-working Americans whether the storm and continue to generate a paycheck and keep businesses operational.
+Government officials, health agencies, and industry leaders are all pivoting to help hard-working Americans weather the storm and continue to generate a paycheck and keep businesses operational.

 But this crisis must not be considered a unique occurrence.
 Natural disasters, pandemics, terrorism, and other forces beyond our control cause business disruption across sectors.
 That’s why thoughtful business strategies require secure managed IT solutions to avert setbacks the next time a crisis strikes.

 The COVID-19 pandemic has delivered a hard lesson that we must all be prepared for nation-wide and protracted disruption.
 But the good news is that we live and work in the technology age.
 Remote capabilities are in place to buoy industries, and managed IT preparedness occupies a central role.
 According to a 2018 Forrester Global Continuity Preparedness Study, these are levels of strategic planning risk managers have in place.